kaihendry/dabase.com/content/blog/path-to-production.md

 - The fact that it can accommodate more complexity, means that **the CI/CD server will be far more complex**
 - The CI/CD tool becomes over arching and bloated, responsible for co-ordinating the whole path with roles to deploy in their respective environment
+- Your infra team probably has to support it
 - CI/CD and artefact store is typically **centralised** which can become a bottle neck or security target
 - Source of truth might be less obvious in complex, multi-step pipelines